gocodevs/GoMasternode/doc/build-osx.md

         make check

-5. (Optional) You can also install blocknoded to your path:
+5. (Optional) You can also install gocoind to your path:

         make install